For Each Loops

 loop.index | Current index (0-based) |

-loop.index_path | Full path for nested loops |
+loop.index_path | Current loop index path |

 loop.item_id | Unique ID for current item |